ursakacar/mirokacar/README.md

 * Homepage for a Slovenian painter
 * WIP
 * deployed on Netlify
-* build with gatsby starter Strata: https://github.com/codebushi/gatsby-starter-strata
+* built with gatsby starter Strata: https://github.com/codebushi/gatsby-starter-strata